ClueLang/Clue/README.md

 - `;` cannot be omitted most of the time.
 - Comments are made with `// ...` or `/* ... */`

-(the below documentation is temporary, a proper wiki is being created right now.)
+(the below documentation is temporary and outdated, a proper wiki is being created right now.)

 ## `require`
 The `require` function has been altered to load the functions inside the `_modules` table, It will still act like Lua's (it caches the return value and only calls the function once), so if you know how to use Lua's `require` you know how to use Clue's too.